stellaw1/portfolio-site/posts/blog/2023-01-01-atomic-habits-review.md

 > May 17th - broke my leg

-## 2022 reflection
-2022 truly passed by in the blink of an eye.
-It seems every year that passes seems to pass even faster than the last.
-This year seems to be the year that marks adulthood - it certainly feels like it (pending confirmation as I continue growing older/ continue in my 20s).

-So many things happened this year:
- - caught COVID with Jen Jen
- - broke my leg
- - ran a half marathon
- - got a full time offer at Amazon AWS

-So many new things experienced:
- - visited New York for the first time

-Too many points of growth:
- - developed confidence through being single
- - discovered my love for running
- - got to know many new friends a lot better

-And many more core memories made with the best people:
- - grad photos

 ## New years resolution
 It feels like everytime I visit Taiwan, I comeback as a new person.
 Maybe because being around family members that know me well and watched me grow up helps me realize how much growth happens in the time that I spend away from them.
 I always find myself reflecting on my perspective, my lifestyle, and how I can improve as a person during my time in Taiwan (maybe that's also cause everytime I visit I am on break and finally have a chance to clear my mind lol)